-At the beginning of this week when the sun was shining and it was a balmy 15°, the Dude and I decided we would go out for a walk.
-Looking through some of our walking books we thought Loch Faskally would be perfect and we could visit the newly opened Pitlochry Dam visitor centre too.
+At the beginning of this week when the sun was shining and it was a balmy 15°, Dude and I decided we would go out for a walk.
+Looking through some of our walking books we thought Loch Faskally would be perfect and we could visit the newly opened Pitlochry Dam Visitor Centre too.

-With around only a 45 minutes drive from Perth, Pitlochry is perfect for a day out.
+With a drive of only a 45 minutes north of Perth, Pitlochry is perfect for a day out.
+It’s a cute and bustling town with plenty of places to eat and shop for outdoor gear you may have forgotten, lost or need to replace.
 There is something here for everyone: woodland walks, Ben Vrackie for those looking to gain a height advantage over the town (841metres to be precise), cafes, a theatre and the salmon ladder amongst other things.
+If cold water swimming is your thing then there are places locally where you can do that too.

-We started at the salmon ladder and on the opposite side to the new and rather impressive cantilever building of the visitor centre.
-Climbing the steps to the top of the dam and instead of going over the dam we continued up a few more steps and off the right, taking us along the loch side.
+Our walk started at the salmon ladder on the opposite side to the new and rather impressive cantilever building of the Pitlochry Damvisitor centre.
+Climbing the steps to the top of the dam we turned left and continued up a few more steps then following the trail off to the right, taking us along the loch side.
 The views opened up to show Ben Vrackie in all it’s glory, sitting proudly beyond Pitlochry.
 It’s a rather pretty mountain and one that I am yet to venture up.
+Not quite a Munro but I’m told it’s worth the effort.

 As we follow the path (you can’t really go wrong, there are no other places to deviate to), we go down and then up the other side on some wooden steps and these take us much higher over the loch.
 The path lead us out on to a road but only for about half a mile and then we dropped off right under the A9 onto a smaller suspension footbridge.
 This gives a great view of the river Tummel and the hillside.